michaelcourcy/kasten-splunk/readme.md

 2025-10-16	succeeded	3082
 ```

-Notice that I fixed the window time `earliest=-1h latest=now`, hence any change you do in the UI time picker won't have any impact on the result.
+Notice that I fixed the time window `earliest=-1h latest=now`, hence any change you make in the UI time picker won't have any impact on the result.

-> **Important Advice**: never use something like `| mstats sum(_value) ....` on an imported prometheus **counter** metrics because you're going to sum the same counter imported x times
+> **Important Advice**: Never use something like `| mstats sum(_value) ....` on an imported Prometheus **counter** metric because you're going to sum the same counter imported x times
 > during the bins.
 The result will just be absurd.
 >
 > For instance